biohackathon-japan/bh24-plant-breeding-ontology/paper/paper.md

 Several resources (see Table 1) were used to gather the definitions corresponding to the entries in PBO.
 Most of the ontology term definitions were collected from online resources, with the exception of a few hard-copy resources.

-All the 80 key terms have a definition and a reference, which links the entry to the source of the definition itself.
+All the 80 core terms have a definition and a reference, which links the entry to the source of the definition itself.
 None of the definitions was adapted (i.e. changed).

 | Ref.
 Code | Source Name | Details |
 | -------- | -------- | -------- |